-One factor some students consider when choosing a high school is whether or not it has an International Baccalaureate program.
-Sometimes compared to the Advanced Placement (AP) program, the IB program allows students to take college-level courses while in high school.
+One factor some students consider when choosing a high school is whether it has an International Baccalaureate (IB) program.
+Often compared with the Advanced Placement (AP) program, the IB program allows students to take college-level courses while in high school.

 So what is International Baccalaureate?
 What is the IB Program and an IB Diploma, and why are IB classes worth taking?
-In this post, we introduce you to all things IB, including the diploma requirements and exam characteristics.
-We will also tell you if you have to get an IB diploma to get college credit for your IB classes.
+In this article, we introduce all things IB, including the Diploma requirements and features of the exams.
+We also explain whether you have to get an IB Diploma in order to earn college credit for your IB classes.

 The International Baccalaureate (IB) program was designed in Switzerland in the 1960s.
-It was made to be a rigorous, internationally-recognized diploma for entry into universities that students all around the world could earn.
-(You can read more about the history and philosophy of the IB program over at their website.)
+Its purpose was to give students around the world a chance to earn a rigorous, internationally recognized diploma, which they could then use for entry into universities.
+(You can read more about the history and philosophy of the IB program on the official IB website.)

-But what if you don't want to do the diploma?
-It is also possible to take a few IB classes without doing the full-blown diploma program, though each high school sets its own policy on this.
+But what if you don't want to do the Diploma?
+It's also possible to take a few IB classes without doing the full-blown Diploma Programme, though each high school has its own policy on this.

 How Does College Credit Work for IB?

-Keep in mind that some schools will completely waive general education requirements for students who have completed the full IB diploma.
+Also, some colleges will completely waive General Education requirements for students who have completed the full IB Diploma.
 See the University of Utah's policy here as an example.

-This means a student with an IB diploma could totally skip general ed classes and jump right into their major.
-This would obviously save a ton of time and money, and shows why getting the IB diploma can be an advantage.
+This means that a student with an IB Diploma could totally skip Gen Ed classes and jump right into their major.
+This would obviously save a ton of time and money, and shows why getting the IB Diploma can be a huge advantage.

-To find out any school's policy on IB credit, search “[Name of College/University] IB credit policy."
-Most universities have a dedicated web page for explaining their IB credit policy.
+To find a school's policy on IB credit, search for "[School Name] IB credit policy."
+Most universities have a dedicated web page for explaining their IB credit policies.

 What Are the Benefits of the IB Program?

-One of the chief benefits of the IB program is how it provides academic preparation for college.
+One of the chief benefits of the IB program is that it provides academic preparation for college.
 IB courses are known for being interdisciplinary, requiring a good deal of independent thinking, and assigning oral presentations and original research—all characteristics of college courses.

-Especially if you earn the full IB diploma, your IB courses are a great way of showing you have taken tough courses in a range of subjects, from math to English to history to science, and are able to manage college-level coursework.
+Especially if you earn the full IB Diploma, your IB courses will be a great way of showing that you have taken tough courses in a range of subjects, from math to English to history to science, and are able to manage college-level coursework.

-As we have discussed before, colleges want to see you have taken the most advanced classes available to you.
-Taking IB is a great way to do that.
+As we discussed before, colleges want to see that you've taken the most advanced classes available to you.
+And taking IB is a great way to do just that.

-In addition to getting preparation for college, you can also get credit for college classes by passing IB exams.
-Again, you don't need to complete the full IB diploma to earn credit, so if you don't think you can fit the IB diploma into your schedule, taking a few individual IB classes could still be beneficial.
+In addition to getting preparation for college, you can get credit for college classes by passing IB exams.
+Again, you don't need to complete the full IB Diploma to earn credit, so if you don't think you can fit the IB Diploma into your schedule, it might still benefit you to take a few individual IB classes.

-To earn the full IB diploma, you have to take courses from six subjects, one each from groups 1-5, and either one from group 6 or a substitute from one of the other groups.
+To earn the full IB Diploma, you have to take courses from six subjects, one each from groups 1-5, and either one from group 6 or a substitute from groups 1-4:

 - Group 2: Language Acquisition (a foreign language course)

-- Group 3: Individuals and Societies (History, Economics, Geography, other social sciences)
+- Group 3: Individuals and Societies (history, economics, geography, etc.)